open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-metrics/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

+**Note: This is an experimental package under active development.
+New releases may include breaking changes.**

 OpenTelemetry metrics module contains the foundation for all metrics SDKs of [opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js).

 Used standalone, this module provides methods for manual instrumentation of code, offering full control over recording metrics for client-side JavaScript (browser) and Node.js.